Skip to content

 AI-powered building was mentioned in 74 of 143 videos - more than any other strategy.
 Founders are using Cursor, Claude, and ChatGPT to build products in days that would have taken months.
 One founder built a $15K/month AI app "in a day."

-Business Models That Work Solo
+Which Business Models Work Best for Solo Founders?

 1